Everywhere But Home: The search for belonging after reaching financial freedom at 32

 Naz’s life does sound like a dream.

 He wakes up to a slow morning, a cup of coffee, maybe a book or some writing.
 When the tide delivers, he surfs.
 He’s training for his blue belt in jiu-jitsu and preparing for a marathon.
 He’s single, but prioritizes one meal a day with a friend.
-He frequently takes naps.
+He regularly takes naps.

 His childhood is unusual as well.
 Born in Ukraine (an important part of the story that will come up again later).
 High-schooled in Texas.
 College in Poland.
 He’s lived all over the world since then, taking the call with me from Thailand, his current residence.